Wanted: Niagara Typewriter

-The Niagara was first produced ca.1902.
-It has a special place in my heart because it was made here in Connecticut by none other than the Blickensderfer Typewriter Company.
-Note how similar the carriage, base and paper table are to those of Blick No.5 models.
+The Niagara, which was first produced ca.1902, has a special place in my heart because it was made here in Connecticut by none other than the Blickensderfer Typewriter Company of Stamford.
+Note how similar the carriage, base and paper table are to those of Blick No.5 model.
 The Niagara even utilizes a typewheel for print application, just like most other Blicks.
 Blicks were already lightweight and inexpensive and the Niagara, without a keyboard, was even more so.
 Some Niagaras were rebranded and sold as the Best, Stella or Marion.
 Name variants in France were marketed as the machine à écrire Dactyle (Dactyle typewriter).
 Lastly, George Blickensderfer, the inventor, was also awarded a patent for a modified version of the Niagara which doubled as a cipher (code) machine.

 Back to Wanted Index Typewriters